 Lemon balm is just one of those amiable, easy-to-love plants.
 A member of the mint family with broad leaves and a pleasing lemony scent, lemon balm has a genial nature that can be best described as kind.
-It’s no wonder that people throughout Europe have been cultivating and using this plant for thousands of years, both to support digestion and to help calm frazzled nerves.* Melissa (in Latin, Melissa officinalis) is another name for lemon balm.
+It’s no wonder that people throughout Europe have been cultivating and using this plant for thousands of years, both to support digestion and to help calm frazzled nerves.* Melissa (in Latin, Melissa officinalis) is another name for Lemon Balm.
 Melissa comes from the Greek word for “honey,” and it’s a fitting name because bees are wildly attracted to the plant.

 While we use lemon balm in tea, the ancients often infused or fermented it with wine.
 One formula was called Carmelite Water or Spirit of Melissa, and it was originally made in the 16th century by Carmelite nuns.
 We know their patented recipe included lemon balm and spices like angelica, nutmeg and cinnamon all infused into wine.
-This elixir was used for many different purposes including occasional tension, anxiety and indigestion.
+This elixir was used for many different purposes including tension, anxiousness and indigestion.

 Lemon balm is quite easy to grow, and it can actually take over your garden if left unattended.
 It is great at attracting bees, making it a wonderful herbal addition to any veggie garden.
 You can buy seeds from Strictly Medicinal Teas, or you can simply get a cutting from a friend.
 You’ll love the lemony smell that exudes from the leaves when you rub them between your fingertips.